 Warwick Arts Centre, Saturday 6th February, 2013 and then again at The National Theatre’s Lyttelton Theatre, Monday 26th May, 2014.

 ‘That was AMAZING- everything was so perfectly done, wasn’t it just amazing?’ was, I believe, my declaration as I left the theatre after seeing this masterpiece from 1927.
 I realise that ‘amazing’ is rather an inept term these days but I was using it with absolutely no hyperbole.
-It remains the show that I have most raved about and most struggled to capture with mere description.
-I raved and raved after seeing this in Warwick- so much so, that I ended up with tickets to see it again when it popped up in London.
+It remains the show that I have most raved about and most struggled to capture.
+I raved so much so that I ended up with tickets to see it again when it popped up in London.

-The somewhat grim setting and ill-fated premise concerning the do-gooder protagonist worked beautifully with the monotoned, ever-tormented narrators and the script was full of quirky, biting and beautiful comedy; each brilliant element perfectly complimented by the phenomenal visuals of the cast interacting with animated people, places and abstract entities.
+The somewhat grim setting and ill-fated premise concerning the do-gooder protagonist worked beautifully with the monotoned, ever-tormented narrators and the script was full of quirky, biting comedy; each brilliant element perfectly complimented by the impressive visuals of the cast interacting with animations.
 Despite being a visual feast with plenty of wit, this show provided a rather pointed parable and social commentary, highlighting the malignant injustices and how deeply they are felt by the young and impressionable; those who see what they want, what others have, and cannot fathom the meaning of their apparent inferiority.
 It also raises a sceptical, judgemental eye-brow at the concerning culture of drugging children who prove ‘challenging’; a submissive, zombie child is more desirable than chaos and unrest of course.
-Notably, the audience were welcomed via charming little packages of ‘Granny’s Gumdrops’ in nostalgic, striped candy bags- an exciting freebie at any age… Only during the show however, do we realise the sinister use of those sugary treats that we guzzled so readily…
+The audience were welcomed via charming little packages of ‘Granny’s Gumdrops’ in nostalgic, striped candy bags- an exciting freebie at any age… Only during the show however, do we realise the sinister use of those sugary treats that we guzzled so readily…

-To conclude: I can’t praise this piece highly enough and I couldn’t name a single flaw if I tried.
-Despite the time-lapse, this production remains crystal-clear in my memory and it remains in my memory as being more perfect than Poppins herself- no ‘practically’ about it.
-For the duration, the cast seamlessly interact with a wild array of animated environments and characters; it was simply phenomenal to watch.
-There are links to mini clips below- I strongly urge you to watch them to get a sense of just how much and how perfectly the live action and animation were beautifully intertwined.
-Then, sign up to 1927’s mailing list so you don’t miss out on their next triumph.
+I can’t praise this piece highly enough and I couldn’t name a single flaw if I tried.
+Despite the time-lapse, this production remains crystal-clear in my memory.
+There are links to mini clips below- do yourself a favour and click on them for a glimpse of the magic.
 Do you want to see theatre which makes you resent the need to blink?
 Theatre that genuinely demonstrates unrivalled complex technical perfection in style and execution?
 Theatre which you are so stunned by, you’re hoping it’ll turn into a lock-in?
 Then keep an eye on 1927 and prepare to be amazed by what originality, style and unbridled imagination can do.
 I’m still convincing myself that there will be another opportunity to see the sublime perfection of this production again!